ronlamb/docker_dev_sample/README.md

 Runs the container.

 # Notes:
-This currently is built under ubuntu.
+This currently is built under ubuntu, to allow easy install of Visual Studio Code.

+Problem is the size of the container is fairly large.

-Future enhancements is to attemp build it under alpine for hopefully smaller size.
+Future enhancements is to attemp build it under alpine for a smaller size